Morgan Cameron Art

 BIO:

-I was born and raised in the small, rural town of Dover-Foxcroft, ME.
-My family has an old, multi-generational farm and growing up, it was owned by my grandparents.
-They had many animals, lots of land and I spent most of my time outside with my pony, exploring the woods and fields.
+I was born and raised on a farm in the small, rural town of Dover-Foxcroft, ME.
+We had many animals, lots of land and I spent most of my time outside with my pony, exploring the woods and fields.
 To this day I still have a great love of the outdoors, animals and working with my hands.

-I was naturally drawn to art and creative projects.
-I loved drawing ever since I can remember, and horses were my favorite subject for most of my life.
-I learned to observe the beautiful anatomy and movements of the animal and how to capture their essence on paper.
-Eventually I would discover painting and this sent me on the path I'm still on today.
-I now live in Gray, ME with my husband and our dog and paint a large variety of subjects, but equines always find their way back onto my easel.
+I was naturally drawn to art and creative projects as a child and I loved drawing ever since I can remember.
+Fantasy and horses were my favorite subjects for most of my life.
+I learned to observe the beautiful anatomy and movements of horses, as I spent a great deal of my time in their presence, and I discovered how to capture their essence on paper.
+Eventually I would try my hand at painting and I've never stopped!
+I now live in Southern Maine with my husband and our dog and paint a large variety of subjects, but equines always find their way back onto my easel.

 I first began showing my work professionally, back in 2012, at local art festivals in New Orleans, where we lived for a time.
 This connected me to my first art gallery, Tripolo Gallery.
 I have since had my art shown across the country in LA, ME, CA, NY and CO.
 My work is currently being represented by Abend Gallery in Denver, CO, Moss Galleries in Falmouth, ME and Equis Art Gallery in Redhook, NY.

 My artwork tends to fall into two areas, my lighter and darker themes.
 Halloween is my favorite time of year and I enjoy spending much of my creative energy making each Halloween season as festive and memorable as possible!
-To do this, I work throughout the whole year at one of my favorite places on earth, Haunted Overload in Lee, NH, where I help build props and sets and "scare" there as an actor during October.
-In 2023, I even travelled to the midwest to the Transworld Halloween Convention to give a set/prop building seminar with some of the haunt crew.
+To do this, I work throughout the whole year at one of my favorite places on earth, Haunted Overload in Lee, NH, where I help build props and sets and help work the trails as a "scare" actor during October.

-To express this side of myself in my work, I created a secondary branch of my art under the name Dark Hollow Arts.
-These works focus more on the darker/ spookier side of my personality and is the side of my art career I show by vending at fairs, conventions and festivals and sell on Etsy.
-Whereas my other work is more gallery oriented.
-I love both styles equally.
+To express this side of myself in my artwork, I created a secondary branch of my art under the name Dark Hollow Arts.
+These works focus more on the darker/ spookier side of my personality.
+I love both my light and dark art styles equally, but my gallery audiences are more selective, so I focus on sharing Dark Hollow Arts vending at fairs, conventions and festivals and Etsy.
+This has inspired me to begin a series of my own pop-up theatrical, dark art faires in New England called Dark Hollow Events, partnered with Sergio Salvucci of Wildthorn Productions.

-Another passion of mine is music.
+Other passions of mine include music.
 I song-write/sing/play mandolin in my family band with my husband and father, called The Northern Grey.
-Outside of the creative, I am a certified dog trainer and spent years walking and working with dogs.
+Outside of the creative, I am a certified dog trainer and spent years working with dogs.
 However, since moving to Maine in 2019, I've found myself dedicating most of my time to my art career and getting to know the local art community by working part-time at Moss Galleries.
 Though art keeps me very busy, I still find ways to surround myself with animals regularly and keep the passion to paint them alive, as well as nourish my soul.

 Publications/Features/ Awards/ Competitions